kaisdukes/health-tracker/docs/2023-workout-log.md

 ## How many sets per muscle group?

 To work out how many sets, I'd like to follow some research by [Dr Mike Israetel](https://rpstrength.com/team-member/mike-israetel-phd), who has a PhD and is also a bodybuilder.
 However, because I only have 4 days and want to train for not much over an hour each time, I have to limit sets.
-My current routine is around 26 sets per workout, aiming for around 90 seconds to 2 minutes between rest between sets, so let's stick with that.
+My current routine is around 26 sets per workout, aiming for around 90 seconds to 2 minutes between rest between sets, so let's stick with that for now.

 ## January 2023 workout plan